demon221/CarND-Kidnapped-Vehicle-Project-P7/README.md

 2. y position
 3. landmark id

+#### Control Data
+1. vehicle speed
+2. vehicle yaw rate

+#### Observation Data
+1. x distance to the landmark
+2. y distance to the landmark

-### All other data the simulator provides, such as observations and controls.
+### All the data the simulator provides, such as observations and controls.

 > * Map data provided by 3D Mapping Solutions GmbH.